jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.13.17 CumulativeDistribution

-Converts a raster image to its cumulative distribution function..
+Converts a raster image to its cumulative distribution function.

 *Parameters*: